 Thus even the Roman Church concedes that until sometime in the third century, the leaders in Smyrna were faithful.

 Since Papirius was apparently approved by the Christian Polycrates, it appears that Papirius was a true Christian.
 Papirius clearly was an early leader in the Church of God.

-The writings about him and the early Church of God in Smyrna suggest a theology closer to that held by the genuine Church of God, than the Orthodox or Catholic faiths.
-And that helps demonstrate that it is the COGs who hold positions most consistent with truly orthodox Christianity, than the majority who now profess Christianity do.
+The writings about him and the early Church of God in Smyrna suggest a theology closer to that held by the Continuing Church of God, than the Orthodox or Catholic faiths.
+And that helps demonstrate that it is the true COG which hold positions most consistent with truly orthodox Christianity, than the majority who now profess Christianity do.